 - Joystick / Controller Model # (as described above)

 - Serial Number (which can also help identify your joystick configuration)

 - J.R.
 Merritt Name and Phone Number

 - Quality Approved Signature

-Reference the photo below for some common products with their typical label location.
+Reference the photo below for an example of a label and some common products with their typical label location.